 This post contains affiliate links.

-Why are there non cruelty free brands
+Why are there still non cruelty free brands that test on animals

-The more people I talk to and the more beauty influencers and makeup artists I see, the more non cruelty-free brands and products I’ve been seeing.
+Lots of brands still aren’t cruelty-free and test on animals.
+Sadly, the more people I talk to and the more beauty influencers and makeup artists I see, the more non cruelty-free brands and products I’ve been seeing.
 Maybe because I’m more aware of it now and gave up most the luxury makeup brands I thought (incorrectly) were the best.
 When you’re paying that much for a foundation or lipstick, you’re expecting the best ingredients and quality but that’s just not the truth for most well-known brands.

 China still requires all cosmetics to be tested on animals.
 Which is part of the reason many brands still test on animals as they want to sell in mainland China.
 I won’t source ingredients or manufacture Dawes Custom Cosmetics there and everything is sourced and made in America.